ksalpern/gnss-ed-testcase/README.md

-# Genesis frontend testcase
+# Genesis frontend test case

 Click [here](https://ksalpern-genesis-testcase.netlify.app/) to see\* working the app.
-Also you will be able to see how the app looks like on my local machine [here](https://youtu.be/qByXLYBkQtI).
+Also, you will be able to see what the app looks like on my local machine [here](https://youtu.be/qByXLYBkQtI).

 \*You may need [Allow CORS: Access-Control-Allow-Origin](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) to see videos here.